-The title of this post comes is inspired by Margaret J. Wheatley, Who Do We Choose To Be?: Facing Reality, Claiming Leadership, Restoring Sanity (2017).
-The book came up in a recent conversations I had with Phil Valentine of CCAR when we were talking about influential readings.
+I have reposted this from time to time and in this version corrected some wording and added citations.
+The title of this post is inspired by Margaret J. Wheatley, Who Do We Choose To Be?: Facing Reality, Claiming Leadership, Restoring Sanity (2017).
+The book came up a few years back in a year in conversation I had with Phil Valentine of CCAR when we were talking about influential readings.
 He told me about it and suggested to me it was to be digested slowly.
 I am an avid reader and sat down to read it from cover to cover.
 The truth of his words became clear to me after a few pages.
 Wheatley talks about how all things - even societies, have life cycles and that ours was in a period where large scale change is not often viable.
-Our institutions have decayed in the current stage of our society that they are largely ineffective at broad systemic change.
+Our institutions have decayed in the current stage in our society that they are largely ineffective at broad systemic change.
+This piece was around the time I started to consider the life cycle of the New Recovery Advocacy Movement and eventually wrote about in Social Movements End - So How Will Ours End?

-She suggests focusing locally and developing leaders to create space to support healthy community.
-I confess to not yet having finished her book.
-Having read books like Putnam's Bowling Alone, The Fourth Turning by Strauss and Howe and Collapse: How Societies Choose to Fail or Succeed by Jared Diamond the topic is not new, but her focus (as far as I can see from about one halfway in) is to encourage leaders to develop and support community in ways that nurture people through difficult times.
+As our Institutions move into decline, Wheatley suggests focusing locally and developing leaders to create space to support healthy community.
+I confess to not yet having finished her book (even years later, it still sits on my reading stack with about a third to go).
+Having read books like Putnam's Bowling Alone, The Fourth Turning by Strauss and Howe and Collapse: How Societies Choose to Fail or Succeed by Jared Diamond the topic is not new, but her focus (as far as I can see from where I am in it) is to encourage leaders to develop and support community in ways that nurture people through difficult times.
 She calls these spaces "Islands of Sanity."
 Quite a lot to digest.
-I will read it slowly.

 Many of us have experienced and are building such Islands of sanity in the recovery community.
-Two weeks ago in Punta Gorda, Florida the CCAR Multiple Pathways of Recovery Conference was such a gathering of people from around the nation to nurture recovery community.
-I had a similar experience last Fall at the Mobilize Recovery convening in Las Vegas.
-The Association of Recovery Community Organizations through Faces & Voices of Recovery is another similar space.
+The CCAR Multiple Pathways of Recovery Conference is for me is such a gathering of people from around the nation to nurture recovery community.
+I have had similar experiences at the Mobilize Recovery convening in Las Vegas.
+The Association of Recovery Community Organizations through Faces & Voices of Recovery has been a similar space over the years.
 A theme of the conversations with people at these events is what do we do next to support additional recovery communities - I would call islands of healing around the nation.
 I think history has a few lessons for us on what works: